Princeton45/ansible-jenkins-integration/README.md

 I added SSH key file credentials in Jenkins for both the Ansible Control Node server and the Ansible Managed Node servers, ensuring secure communication between all components.

-The Jenkins pipeline was configured to execute the Ansible playbook on the remote Control Node as part of the CI/CD process.
+The Jenkins pipeline was configured to execute the Ansible playbook on the remote Control Node as part of the CD process.

 ![Pipeline Execution](suggested_image: Jenkins pipeline execution results showing successful stages)